epfl-ada/ada-2024-project-phpjj1/README.md

 - Homework
 - Extraction of emotions for all movie plots

 ### 22.11.2024 - 29.11.2024
-- Creation of emotional profiles for each movie through the extracted emotions
-- Comparison of profiles across genres, including visualizations
+- Comparison of emotions across genres, including visualizations
 - Aggregate emotions by release date
 - Perform time series analysis on aggregated data

 ### 29.11.2024 - 06.12.2024
-- Regression analysis between emotional profiles and the actor traits gender and age
+- Regression analysis between emotional tones and the actor traits gender and age
+- Regression analysis between emotional tones and the language of a movie
 - Visualization of results

 ### 06.12.2024 - 13.12.2024